 Over the River Dart to the English Riviera, there are safe and family friendly cycle paths along the coastline, perfect for a full day out for the whole family.
 Paignton is also home to a velopark – suitable for those wanting to learn and even seasoned professionals.

-A bit futher away is Haldon Forest on the edge of Exeter.
+A bit further away is Haldon Forest on the edge of Exeter.
 Haldon Forest has many forest pathways to choose from that are good for family friendly cycling – and bikes can be hired on site.

 Local Walking and Cycling Routes: